 It is this kind of full-circle, problem-solving approach that makes Sportel so respected by colleagues and parents.
 He is the ultimate team player willing to lend a hand on behalf of any student or family, regardless of whether they are designated as special education.
 This innate philosophy that he is here to serve all kids makes Sportel stand out as an exceptional educator.

 "We are bringing up the youth and the future.
-I try to come to work every morning with a brand new brain and without any..." (read more)
+I try to..." (read more)

 Master's Degree in Special Education